 I was born and raised an Orthodox.
 My parents were never extremely religious and as a result, neither am I, but I respect it and I love the traditions I grew up with.
 Easter – from a religious point of view – is probably one of the most important celebrations.

-First of all let my begin with some essential knowledge about Easter:
+First of all, let me begin with some essential knowledge about Easter:

-- Chatolics and Christians usually celebrate Easter on different dates for each religion, due to the different algorithm of determining when Easter will be celebrated.
+- Catholics and Orthodox usually celebrate Easter on different dates for each religion, due to the different algorithm of determining when Easter will be celebrated;

-- Easter celebrates the resurection of Jesus from the dead.
+- Easter celebrates the resurrection of Jesus from the dead.

 Now that we’ve settled this down…

-Romanian people are Christians, like Russian and Greek people.
+Romanian people are Ortodox, like Russian and Greek people.

 … which means that we celebrate Easter on a different date than… pretty much the other cultures.
+The Catholic Easter is one week before the Orthodox one or vice versa depending on what you prefer.
 But the big question is: